Updated: Jun 6

 LOWER BUDGET ALTERNATIVE

 Honestly, I have never looked into cheap bags because I have always wanted to make sure I get a good bag to protect my kit.
-I would however recommend looking at LOWEPRO, they are a good brand who have a large range of bags so their budget options could be a good choice.
-As long as you keep your drone/camera well padded, you could get away with repurposing an existing bag - and buy a waterproof cover just in case!
+I would however recommend looking at the smaller cheaper options that Manfrotto or Lowepro offer.
+Or, as long as you keep your drone/camera well padded, you could get away with repurposing an existing bag - and buy a waterproof cover just in case!

 5. POST PRODUCTION